Jurph/sportwatch/README.md

 PDF is included in this repo for those who want to play along at home.

 **get-version.py** and **read-eeprom.py** are copied directly from the paper.

+Also thanks to the author of http://dan3lmi.blogspot.com/2012/10/sniffing-usb-traffic-different.html for **bus-comm.py** and information on using the **lsusb** command in linux.